 Bangladesh Institute of Development Studies (BIDS) estimates that about 16.4 million people have already become ‘new poor’ in the country due to the corona pandemic.

-Even in the current corona situation, Bashundhara Group is providing various kinds of benefits for its employees on humanitarian grounds, which has been widely appreciated by economic analysts.
+Even in the current corona situation, Bashundhara Group is providing various kinds of benefits for its employees on human grounds, which has been widely appreciated by economic analysts.

 This has become possible because of Bashundhara Group Chairman Ahmed Akbar Sobhan who has already earned reputation globally for showing business excellence as we as his philanthropic contributions.